Large cities lose their growth advantage as countries urbanize

 \section{Results}

-Our city population datasets (Table \ref{tab:1}) define ``cities'' geographically, as clusters of contiguous built-up areas or regions of high population density \cite{makse1995modelling, rozenfeld2008lawsa, arcaute2015constructing} (Methods \ref{methods:constructing_cities}).
-This definition has two main advantages: (i) it dynamically adjusts as urban areas expand; and (ii) it is consistent across space and time, facilitating robust comparative analyses; and (iii) it is unaffected by political boundary changes such as municipal mergers.
+Our city population datasets (Table \ref{tab:1}) define cities geographically, as clusters of contiguous built-up areas or regions of high population density \cite{makse1995modelling, rozenfeld2008lawsa, arcaute2015constructing} (Methods \ref{methods:constructing_cities}).
+This definition has three main advantages: (i) it dynamically adjusts as urban areas expand; (ii) it is consistent across space and time, facilitating robust comparative analyses; and (iii) it is unaffected by political boundary changes such as municipal mergers.
 The trade-off is that this definition captures morphological clusters rather than functional urban areas, so satellite settlements tied to large cities by commuting flows may appear as separate clusters (see SI 5 for further discussion).

 Our analysis of these datasets reveals substantial global variation in urban growth patterns.
 Between 1975 and 2025, an average 1M$+$ city in Asia/Africa outgrew the national average by $\sim 7\%$ (Fig. \ref{fig:1}A).
 In contrast, Europe's large cities grew modestly faster than the rest (Fig. \ref{fig:1}A-B), and in the Americas, city growth displayed an inverted-U-shaped trend, with 1M$+$ cities growing 1.6\% slower than their national average (Fig. \ref{fig:1}A-B).